benjymous/annotations/sandman/sandman.08.md

                           The Annotated Sandman

-               Edited and largely written by Greg Morrow

 		    Issue 8:  "The Sound of Her Wings"
            Neil Gaiman, Mike Dringenberg, and Malcolm Jones III

         Referred to by Gaiman as the epilogue to _More than Rubies_ Eighth story reprinted in _Preludes and Nocturnes_ First story reprinted in _The Doll's House_

-Disclaimer:  Sandman and all related characters are copyrights and trademarks of DC Comics Inc.  Sandman and this annotation are intended for mature audiences only.

-Notice:  Commentaries and additional information should go to morrow@fnal.fnal.gov (Internet) or morrow@fnal.BITNET.
-This material is posted by the editor directly to rec.arts.comics and COMICS-L, and is licensed to appeared on Compu$erve and GEnie.
-It is also available via anonymous ftp from theory.lcs.mit.edu in pub/wald/sandman.
-Please contact the editor if you see this material on any other forum.
-Reproduction in any form without permission of the editor (as agent for the contributors) is forbidden.

 Note:  _The Doll's House_ and _Sandman_ #8 both contain an introduction
 written by Neil Gaiman explaining the story thus far.
 The introduction